November 27- December 8, 2023

 - The 2 requirements needed to obtain a CIG (program outline, and 10 minute interpretive presentation).

 Those choosing to apply for certification will receive a complimentary one year membership to NAI.
-Memberships will become active within a couple of weeks of registration and will allow you to purchase course books and other registrations at the discounted member rate.
+Memberships will become active within a couple of weeks of registration and will allow you to make NAI purchases and other registrations at the discounted member rate.
 Once memberships become active, you will receive a receipt via email letting you know that you are all set up.
 Current NAI members will receive a one year extension on their current membership.
-If you are registering for $0, your membership will become active when you are certified.

 Special Terms and Cancellations